 Gout & Alcohol: Does Alcohol Use Affect Gout?

-To comprehend the relationship between gout and alcohol consumption, it is crucial to have a clear understanding of gout itself.
-This section will provide an overview of what gout is and the causes and risk factors associated with it.
+To fully comprehend the impact of alcohol consumption on gout, it's important to have a clear understanding of what gout is, as well as the causes and risk factors associated with this condition.

 What is Gout?